ampproject/amphtml/contributing/creating-great-first-issues.md

 The AMP Project welcomes new contributors and we want to make it as easy as possible for them to contribute.
 For many new contributors (who may not have open source/Git/AMP/etc. experience) it can be difficult to figure out how to get started.

-To help these new contributors get oriented we curate [Great First Issues](https://github.com/ampproject/amphtml/issues?q=is%3Aopen+is%3Aissue+label%3A%22Great+First+Issues%22)--starter issues that a new contributor can use to get comfortable contributing to the AMP Project.
+To help these new contributors get oriented we curate [Great First Issues](https://github.com/ampproject/amphtml/issues?q=is%3Aopen+is%3Aissue+label%3A%22Great+First+Issues%22).
+A Great First Issue is a starter issue that a new contributor can use to get comfortable contributing to the AMP Project.

 We depend on experienced members of the community to identify bugs/features that would provide this orientation and to then create a well-documented Great First Issue for them.